andym388/andym388/README.md

 Github Repo: <a href="https://github.com/andym388/a03_1weather-wizard">Source code for this React App</a><br>

 <b>⭐ Cooking Recipe Finder</b><br>
-The Cooking Receipe Finder App consist of:
+The Cooking Receipe Finder App consist of:<br>
 ✅ Parts (or renders) such as Home Navbar, Cuisine Category, Search and MealDaily that appear on every page.<br>
 ✅ Result Pages that contain all the Routes of the React Router.<br>
 When you click on each Part, the URL in the browser changes; only the Result Page content is changed instead of altering the entire page.<br>
 When you click on  the Home Navbar, the Popular and Veggie components will be displayed as a Carousel Slider for the 1st 10 recipes found.<br>
 When you click on a Cuisine Category which is implemented as a Search Link Icon, the Cuisine Page will be displayed as a Data Grid.<br>
 When you enter the Recipe Search Term and click on the Search button, the Searched Result Page will be displayed as a Data Grid.<br>
-When you ebter the Daily Meal Calories Target and click on the MealDaily button, the MealList Result Page will be displayed as a Dsta Grid.<br>
+When you enter the Daily Meal Calories Target and click on the MealDaily button, the MealList Result Page will be displayed as a Dsta Grid.<br>
 When you click on a Recipe, the Recipe component will be displayed as an Information Page with buttons for displaying Ingredients and Cooking Instructions.<br>
 Github Site: <br>
 Github Repo: <br>